 Are There Any Concerns With This Diet?

 Since this is a low-calorie diet, it should not be attempted without a doctor’s consent.
 Therefore, talk to your doctor before starting this diet.
 Because it is so low in calories, it should not be followed by certain groups of people, including women who are pregnant or nursing and very active individuals.
-Medifast warns of potential side effects, such as constipation, dizziness or lightheadedness, fatigue, feeling cold, and dry skin or hair.
+Medifast warns of potential side effects, such as constipation, lightheadedness, fatigue, feeling cold, and dry skin or hair.

 Also, while the diet seems to have research behind it and valid medical professionals on the Medifast team, any diet that cuts out major healthy food groups (such as fruit or dairy) should be considered only if there are no other alternatives.
 This diet may be a good idea for people who have failed on a regular healthy meal plan and are going to consider surgery.